 Customized Student Tours offers educational tours to destinations within the United States.
 Take a look through our destinations below to start planning your next educational trip.
 Once you determine where you want to go just give us a call and we will work hand-in-hand with you to customize your trip itinerary.
 If your desired destination is not listed, we will work with you to make it happen!

 New York city

-New York City - some call it the "Greatest City in the World", others the "City That Never Sleeps".
-However you refer to it, visitors keep streaming in from all corners of the globe for the experience.
-From Broadway to the Brooklyn Bridge, New York City has something for everyone.
-Visit Times Square and see where millions of people gather to watch the ball drop every New Year's Eve, Yankee Stadium, the home of the Bronx Bombers, Ellis Island, where thousands of immigrants started a new life in America... and so much more.
+New York City - some call it the "City That Never Sleeps".
+As one of the most recognizable symbols of the United States and a melting pot of more cultures and languages than anywhere else in the world, New York City has kept visitors streaming in from all corners of the globe for it’s unique experience.
+From the fashion hub of So Ho to the historic cobble stone streets of Wall Street, New York City has something for everyone.
+Visit Times Square and see where millions of people gather to watch the ball drop every New Year's Eve or Ellis Island, where thousands of immigrants began their new life in America... and so much more.

 From its iconic monuments and buildings to its historic neighborhoods, the capital of the United States offers many interesting attractions.
-Tour the White House Visitor's Center, a wealth of information about one of the most powerful symbols of American history and politics.
-Then, make your way to a number of moving tributes, including the Vietnam War Memorial, the Jefferson Memorial and the Lincoln Memorial.
-D.C. is known for its museums, including: the Holocaust, the history of space exploration and from dinosaurs to international spies, there is a museum for almost every area of interest, with many offering free admission.
-In Georgetown, great shopping, restaurants and Colonial architecture can be found.
-The Mall, a slice of greenery in the center of town surrounded by the buildings of the Smithsonian, is the perfect place to grab lunch, relax and take in the sights and sounds of this influential city.
+Tour the White House Visitor's Center, a wealth of information about one of the most recognizable symbols of American history and politics.
+Then, make your way to a number of emotionally moving tributes, including the Vietnam War Memorial, the Korean War Memorial and the Lincoln Memorial.
+D.C. is also known for its museums, including: the Holocaust Museum, the Smithsonian National Air and Space Museum, and the International Spy Museum.
+Visit Georgetown, a hub of great shopping, restaurants and Colonial architecture.
+The National Mall, a slice of greenery in the center of town surrounded by the buildings of the Smithsonian, is the perfect place to grab lunch, relax and take in the sights and sounds of this influential city.